wesbos/beginner-javascript-notes/notes/Module 12꞉ Advanced Flow Control.md

 If you refresh the page you will see it still works.

-To reiterate, `Promise.all()` will take all of your promises and will only resolve when all 3 of the sub-promisess have been resolved themselves.
+To reiterate, `Promise.all()` will take all of your promises and will only resolve when all 3 of the sub-promises have been resolved themselves.

 ### `Promise.race()`